chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature
+- [ ] refactor: `MakeParameterMandatoryIntention`
 - [ ] refactor: `if (!aliasName.isNullOrBlank() && !PyBuiltinNames.isBuiltin(aliasName)) {`
 - [ ] fix: Add pytest nodes to separate view in search everywhere (currently, `pytest` seems not respected)
 - [ ] fix: cancel introduce type rename dialog still keeps it